x0rbl/piu-backup/README.md

 After you've played some more, you can run the tool again to add more play entries to the same database.
 It won't save the same play twice.

-You can view the database using a graphical tool like [https://sqlitebrowser.org/dl/](DB Browser).
+You can view the database using a graphical tool like [DB Browser](https://sqlitebrowser.org/dl/).

 Since this tool has only been tested very lightly, I recommend saving a backup of your database before updating it.